rattaroaz/DKSKOfficial/readme.md

 Job Description - drop down list.  can edit.  next input box is numerical for number of jobs needed.
-Add another option creates new drop down list of same drop down list previously. material costs is calculated with option of inputted drop down Contractor draws from list of contractors when hit Submit, the screen shows the options chosen.
+Add another option creates new drop down list of same drop down list previously. material costs is calculated with combined options drop down Contractor draws from list of contractors when hit Submit, the screen shows the options chosen.
 The file becomes an object, then gets sent to "create invoice" section.